cea-hpc/modules/doc/source/modulefile.rst

  * another *modulefile* alias

-.. mfcmd:: module-alias name modulefile

- Assigns the *modulefile* to the alias *name*.
-This command should be placed in one of the :file:`modulecmd.tcl` rc files in order to provide shorthand invocations of frequently used *modulefile* names.

- The parameter *modulefile* may be either

- * a fully qualified *modulefile* with name and version

- * a symbolic *modulefile* name

- * another *modulefile* alias

 .. mfcmd:: module-virtual name modulefile

  Assigns the *modulefile* to the virtual module *name*.
 This command should be